 Process of ensuring data is clean, up-to-date, accurate, and valuable.

 Filtered set of data from two or more tables displayed to the user in a streamlined display.

 Function that uses HTTP to tell another program what to do, thus allowing third-party applications to communicate with the AMS through the web.
 For example, a web service API can be used for member authentication.
 Examples of web service APIs are SOAP and JSON.
 See API.

 Data format used by APIs as the messenger to make requests and receive responses from applications.
 XML stores and transports data.
 See API.

 Did we miss any terms?

 Congratulations, you’ve made it to the end.
 I know some of these definitions might still be hard to grasp.
-If you need more clarity, please let us know.
+If you need more clarity, or want more information about system selection please let us know.
 A DelCor consultant would be happy to go into more detail with you.

 Perhaps you're still wondering about things like requirements or user stories.
 While this post is intended to help you understand your AMS itself, you'll want to familiarize with terms and tools for managing your AMS, too.
 We've rounded up such jargon in our Project Management Translated post—check it out!